hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 * seriesReaderDir (string, optional): The directory path from where time series will be read (per model instance) by HydPy.
 Supports additional placeholder tokens, see below.
 * seriesWriterDir (string, optional): The directory path where time series will be written to (per model instance).
 Supports additional placeholder tokens, see below.
 * outputControlDir (string, optional): The directory path where the control parameters will be written for each model run.
+* replacementToken (string, optional): Allows to change the start and end token for placeholder tokens (see below).
+Defaults to '%'

 The wrapper resolves all arguments denoting files or directories relative to the working directory of the factory.

 The arguments _inputConditionsDir_, _outputConditionsDir_, _seriesReaderDir_, _seriesWriterDir_ and _outputControlDir_ can contain the following placeholder tokens:
- * INSTANCEID: the instance number, formatted as used in _instanceDir_
+ * %INSTANCEID%: the instance number, formatted as used in _instanceDir_
- * INSTANCEDIR: the path to the _instanceDir_
+ * %INSTANCEDIR%: the path to the _instanceDir_
- * HYDPYMODELDIR: the HydPy project directory as specified in the _configFile_
+ * %HYDPYMODELDIR%: the HydPy project directory as specified in the _configFile_
- * WORKINGDIR : the working directory (not required as pathes are resolved against the working dir, but can be used to make this more explicit)
+ * %WORKINGDIR% : the working directory (not required as pathes are resolved against the working dir, but can be used to make this more explicit)

+The default marker for replacement tokens (i.e. '%' can be changed with the argument 'replacementToken', see above).

 <a name="HyPyIoObject"></a>
 #### Note on observations